supabase-community/gotrue-csharp/Documentation/OfflineSupport.md

 Only the stateful Client supports this feature, and only for the managed user sessions.
 Admin JWT methods and the stateless client are not affected.

-By default, this change will not affect existing code.